kennethchu-statcan/npp/011-categorical-independent/README.md

 in that the target variable (y) in the synthetic population is now independent of the self-selection propensity as well as the predictor variables..

+This computational experiment is designed to see whether pruning could be advantageous (reduce variance) when the target variable is independent of self-selection propensity as well as the predictor variables.